Tooker TV – An Activist’s Life on Video

 - 1999 Environmental Articles

 - 1998 Environmental Articles (written while in Edmonton, Alberta)

 - 1997-1998 Environmental Articles (while traveling in Vietnam, China, Hong Kong, Japan, Taiwan)

 - 1996-1997 Environmental Articles (while traveling in various parts of North America, including Cuba)

 Following Tooker’s passing, two memorial funds were set up to receive donations.
-The Tooker Gomberg Greenspiration Fund now has Charitable Status and can issue tax receipts.
+The Tooker Gomberg Greenspiration Fund had charitable status but is now defunct.

 It was set up to support activist-oriented activities that also fall within the overall objectives of the Greenspiration Fund.

 Donations for either fund can be made to: